-TripAdvisor’s (TRIP) average monthly unique visitors grew by 13.2% YoY (year-over-year) to 351 million users, as compared to 2Q15.
-This is much slower than the 22% average growth seen in the past four quarters.
-Keep in mind that from 3Q15, the company started using its own log files to calculate unique visitors, as compared to using Google Analytics previously.
+TripAdvisor’s (TRIP) number of average monthly unique visitors has risen 13.2% year-over-year (or YoY) to 351 million compared to 2Q15.
+This growth is much slower than the 22% average growth it’s seen in the last four quarters.
+However, sequentially, there’s been no growth.

 Hotel shoppers grow

-Average monthly hotel shoppers grew by 3% YoY to 139 million.
-This is significantly lower than the 16% growth seen in the past four quarters.
-Slowing growth is a huge concern for TRIP because hotels make up almost 80% of its total revenues.
-Eight large hotels including Marriott (MAR), Wyndham (WYN), Choice (CHH) are already on TRIP’s IB platform.
+TRIP’s number of average monthly hotel shoppers has risen 3% YoY to 139 million.
+This, again, is significantly slower than the 16% growth it’s seen in the last four quarters.
+This slowing growth is a huge concern for TRIP, as hotels form almost 80% of its revenue.

-It’s important to look at the growth of unique visitors in the online business, because the higher the growth in visitors, the greater the potential for future sales and increased word-of-mouth publicity.
+It’s important to look at the rise in the number of visitors to an online business, as higher visitor growth means a greater potential for future sales and increased word-of-mouth publicity.

 Revenue per shopper continues to fall

 TRIP’s revenue per shopper has also continued to fall—another disturbing trend.
 In 2Q16, the company’s revenue per shopper fell 19%.
 This fall was slightly better than the 24% fall it saw in 1Q16, and it was mainly due to three factors: lower monetization on the instant booking platform, lower phone monetization rates, and a change in the revenue recognition method, including recognizing revenue at the time of stay rather than at the time of the click.

 According to TripAdvisor’s management’s identification, revenue per shopper is the key metric to track going forward.
 With 81% of TRIP’s revenue coming from the hotel business, it’s important that the company turns this metric around.